Kiprov/CustomTweenService/README.md

 Tween:

 Play() - plays the tween

 Pause() - pauses the tween

 Stop() - stops the tween

 as well it has some proporties:

-Completed - sets to true after the tween is completed and after the tick turns bad to false (in the feature I want to replace it with my Event-Emulator)
+Completed - sets to true after the tween is completed and after the tick turns back to false (in the feature I want to replace it with my Event-Emulator)

 Value - output value that is being tweened